 Collins left school at just 15 years of age, but despite that, such was his strategic prowess that he was named as one of the Irish delegates to travel to England to negotiate with the British government when a truce was called in 1921.
 The negotiations eventually led to the signing of the Anglo-Irish Treaty, which saw the establishment of the “Irish Free State” and the partition of Ireland into North and South.

 Collins was a prominent advocate for the Treaty, despite referring to his signing of the agreement as being akin to signing his own death warrant, and he was one of the main political figures on the Pro-Treaty side of the Civil War that followed the implementation of the Treaty.

 Traveling in a convoy through Béal na mBláth, Co Cork, Collins had been convinced “they won’t shoot me in my own county.”
 The convoy was ambushed by anti-Treaty forces, however, and Collins received a single gunshot wound to the head that killed him instantly.

 He is believed to have been shot by fellow Corkman Dennis “Sonny” O’Neill, a former member of the Royal British Constabulary who had fought for the British Army during World War I. O’Neill joined the IRA in 1918 and joined the anti-Treaty side during the Civil War.

 Ireland’s loss was sorely felt and crowds flowed onto Dublin’s streets to say goodbye to their hero in a public funeral.
 His body had been transported by sea from Cork to Dublin and he lay in state for three days in Dublin City Hall, where not only republicans but British soldiers filed past his coffin to pay their respects.

-Collins was laid to rest in Glasnevin Cemetery alongside all those national heroes who fought for Irish freedom.
+Collins was laid to rest in Glasnevin Cemetery in Dublin alongside all those national heroes who fought for Irish freedom.

 * Originally published in 2015.